hslima00/Tese_md/Tese_md/Markdown/10_organizer.md

 ## What does it do?

-It helps moving the files to the right place:
+It helps moving images (around 7k) to the right place.
+See the following folder tree structures as an example of initial and final states:

 === "From this"